dendianugerah/deblb/README.md

 # deblb
-Learning to build a database from scratch, to get a better understanding of database internal
+Learning to build a database from scratch, to get a better understanding of database internals